radavis/radavis.github.io/_drafts/mantras.md

-# Mantras

-These are our department's guiding principles.
+These are our guiding principles.
 They are documented here so that they are clear and actionable.
 We want to create the best workplace possible for each other, with our health, well-being, and happiness as **the** primary focus.